 Mr Reader began his teaching career at St Edward’s Oxford, before moving to Oundle School and then to Reigate Grammar School where he was Senior Deputy Head.
 Prior to moving to Cranleigh, he was Headmaster of Wellington School, Somerset for eight years.

-Mr Reader is married to Amanda and they have two children who are both educated at Cranleigh.
+Mr Reader is married to Amanda and they have two children who were both educated at Cranleigh.
 He remains a sports fan and is also a trustee of Hawk and Owl Trust.
 He is a Fellow of the Royal Society of Arts.